Skip to main content

 “What formula to use to add up all the revenue?”

-“Create a VLOOKUP formula to match employee names with ID numbers.”
+“Insert a VLOOKUP formula to match employee names with ID numbers.”

 “Find the average monthly spend per customer from column B and C.”